MrJio/FitJoy/README.md

 ### **Features**
 - **User Authentication**: Secure sign-up and log-in using Firebase Authentication.
 - **Food Logging**: Users can log their meals, with CRUD functionality to add, edit, and delete entries.
-- **Nutrition Tracking**: Integrated with the Nutritionix API to provide real-time nutritional data (calories, macronutrients).
+- **Nutrition Tracking**: Integrated with the Edamam API to provide real-time nutritional data (calories, macronutrients).
 - **Fasting Timer**: A built-in fasting timer to help users manage intermittent fasting, complete with reminders and motivational quotes.
 - **Recipe Sharing**: Users can share and discover new recipes.
 - **Weight Tracker**: Users can log and monitor their weight over time with visual progress charts.